Professor Dimitrios Theodossopoulos

 About

-Professor Dimitrios Theodossopoulos is a social anthropologist interested in anti-austerity politics, resistance, populism, authenticity, indigenous representation, and exoticism.
+Professor Dimitrios Theodossopoulos is a Professor of Social Anthropology at the University of Kent, known for his contributions to political anthropology, with expertise in the anthropology of Latin America and Southeast Europe.
+This includes theoretical, conceptual and empirical contributions on resistancepopulismauthenticityindigenous representationexoticism, austerity and crisis; solidarity; environmentalism; indigenous modernities and reflexivity.
 His engagement with these topics brings forward invisible local perspectives, is ethnographically inspired and attempts to reconfigure social theory from the grassroots.

 Dimitrios is also interested in creative ethnographic mediums, such as ‘graphic ethnography’, a new visual subfield that relies on sketches, drawings, photography and cartoons – not merely to illustrate – but, more importantly, to generate social analysis.
 He is leading collaborative initiatives that aim to establish graphic anthropology as a multimodal representational lens that forces textuality and images to engage in a productive dialectic.
-See Graphic Anthropology on the Rise.
+See Graphic Anthropology on the Rise and Graphic Ethnography

 His experimentation with graphic anthropology has led Dimitrios to a reconsideration of ethnographic reflexivity beyond its redemptive or self-centred referents—examples of which are visible in Exoticisation Undressed.
 Dimitrios argues that an honest self-reflexive dialectic can provide new and empowering representational angles for the re-evaluation of anthropology as a political project.
 See Solidarity dilemmas in times of austerity.